New

 Taranaki region.

-in this area include Waikato [the King's tribe], Ngati
+Tribes in this area include Waikato [the King's tribe],

-his territory - these seem to have covered most of New
+outside his territory - these seem to have covered

-but did not hold universal authority in their regions).
+Zealand but did not hold universal authority in

 1863/64